limeandcoconut/abstract-class-error/README.md

 # AbstractConstructError

 An error designed for being thrown when a class is instantiated, an object created, or a method is not overridden that, was intended to be abstract.
-Testing and dev are done with babel in es6.

 ```js
 import AbstractConstructError from 'abstract-class-error';